wekan/wami/README.md

 ## Backend: FreePascal/SQLite

 - SSR (Server Side Rendering).
 Like Web 1.0, with HTML/CSS at frontend using HTML Forms with POST/GET.
-Redbean at backend.
+FreePascal at backend.
 Similar like LAMP.

 ## This is one of WeKan Multiverse prototypes